The Urban Studies major requires students to complete four types of courses totaling at least 73 units:

 - URBANST 114.
 Urban Culture in Global Perspective (same as ANTHRO 126).

-Minimum of 12 units are required (12 units after 8/1/11, 8 units prior to 8/1/11). *The third skills course will vary, depending on a student's needs and interests.
+Minimum of 3 courses of at least 3 units each are required (this policy was updated in January 2014; previous policies were 8 units prior to 8/1/11, 12 units 8/1/11 to 1/15/14). *The third skills course will vary, depending on a student's needs and interests.
 The following two courses are recommended for most Urban Studies majors:

 - SOC 180A.
 Foundations of Social Research

 - EARTHSYS 144.
 Fundamentals of Geographic Information Science

 Please note: Anthro 130D, Spatial Approaches to Social Science is an approved substitute for EARTHSYS 144.

 *The following courses are acceptable for the Research Skills requirement in Urban Studies: